amusarra/salesforce-client-soap/README.md

 4. **salesforce:loginEnterprise**: Login to your Salesforce instance using the Enterprise Connection
 5. **salesforce:getNewestAccountEnterprise**: Query for the newest accounts using the Enterprise Connection

-The video is a demo of Gogo Shell commands that let you perform operations on Salesforge.
+The video is a demo of Gogo Shell commands that let you perform operations on Salesforge. _In this video not show the commands that use the Enterprise Connection._

 [![Liferay 7: Demo Salesforce Gogo Shell Command ](https://img.youtube.com/vi/nQXqzKpnxoc/0.jpg)](https://youtu.be/nQXqzKpnxoc)